A Contractor’s Guide to Taxes in Denmark

 If you’re working in Denmark under a permanent contract, many employers will handle your tax under the PAYE (pay-as-you-earn) system.
 This means that they calculate and process your taxes in Denmark for you and then send you a net wage.
 Your income tax, social security, labour market contribution and other deductions will all be covered by this payment.
 This is the easiest way to handle your income tax in Denmark.
-However, individuals who become a taxable during the calendar year must first fill out a preliminary tax assessment in order to attain a tax card which specifies the tax rate that your employer will withhold.
+However, individuals who become taxable during the calendar year must first fill out a preliminary tax assessment to attain a tax card that specifies the tax rate that their employer will withhold.
 Without obtaining this card, you will be subject to a flat tax rate of 55% on your income.

 Also, many contractors may not be offered this PAYE service because of their short stay with each employer.
 Anybody who can’t pay their tax in Denmark through PAYE is left with the prospect of doing everything themselves.

 Do you know much about Denmark’s Tax Law?
 Does Denmark have a tax treaty with your home country?
 You will need to find out or find someone who can help!
 Income tax in Denmark varies between different municipalities and can range from 8 to 56 per cent (inclusive of the 8% labour market tax rate), and you need to be sure you are placed in the correct tax brackets.

 If you are a contractor and want a calculation on your tax and net retention in Denmark, we can supply it to you free of charge.

 Using an Umbrella Company for Income Tax in Denmark